frank26080115/rc-marine-toys/hmcs-lost-nymph/elec/elec-design-notes.md

 According to [this forum post on SubCommittee.com](https://subcommittee.com/forum/showthread.php?32640-433mhz-links-and-info-\(Tim-s-Regatta-Seminar&highlight=orangerx), a 433 MHz transmitter outputting only 6 mW can penetrate 1 meter of water.
 The [OrangeRX OpenLRS module](https://hobbyking.com/en_us/orangerx-open-lrs-433mhz-transmitter-1w-jr-turnigy-compatible.html) can be purchased and used with my Taranis transmitters.

 For the receiver, it's better for me to simply buy a HopeRF RFM22B, and attach my own microcontroller to it.
+The antenna length for the 433 MHz wavelength is 173mm (or 307mm long for 244 MHz).

 ## Microcontroller